BWGZK/CycleMix/README.md

 # Usage
 1. Set the "dataset" parameter in main.py, line 76, to the name of dataset, i.e., "MSCMR_dataset".
-2. Set the "output_dir" in main.py, line 79, as the path to save the checkpints.
+2. Set the "output_dir" in main.py, line 79, as the path to save the checkpoints.
 3. Download the dataset, for example, the [MSCMR_dataset](https://github.com/BWGZK/CycleMix/tree/main/MSCMR_dataset).
 Then, Set the dataset path in /data/mscmr.py, line 110, to your data path where the dataset is located in.
 4. Check your GPU devices and modify the "GPU_ids" parameter in main.py, line 83 and "CUDA_VISIBLE_DEVICES" in run.sh.
 5. Start to train by sh run.sh.